-With a third of the items in the average wardrobe remaining unworn for over a year and three-quarters of clothing ending up in landfill the impact of the traditional textile and fashion industry is massively unsustainable.
+With a third of the items in the average wardrobe remaining unworn for over a year and nearly all of our clothes ending up in landfill or the incinerator the impact of the traditional textile and fashion industry is massively unsustainable.

 Textile Transformation is a one year project based in Havant, Hampshire that will help reduce the amount of clothes being thrown away by sharing creative skills to mend, up-cycle and make better use of clothing – keeping it in use for longer.